The MXR PRO is a mid-range Android TV box built for playing 4K Ultra HD videos.

 The RK3328 is comparable to the S912 with a bit more improvement for 4K videos.

-To see how well it performed below I ran test on WiFi, Kodi, Video resolution, and other benchmarks.
+To see how well it performed I ran test on WiFi, Kodi, Video resolution, and other benchmarks, with the results below.

 Operating System: Android 7.1

 The package comes with the box, power supply, user guide, HDMI cable, and remote control.